 The company is particularly worried about the rising input costs which has been verydifficult to control as it is based on several external factors.
 The company is trying tocontain its raw material costs on a war footing but any impactful decrease can be achievedonly with the active participation of the supplier and customer.
 The managementunderstands that the future of the company depends on offering innovative solutions to thecustomer at competitive prices and the management is taking efforts in this direction.
 TheManagement has started diversification into adjacent markets like defence and aerospace.With a stable government at the centre aiming to provide an environment conducive tomanufacturing and signs of economic revival with a high investor sentiment already visiblethe company is confident of a better financial year and an improved performance in2014-2015.

 2. FUTURE BUSINESS STRATEGY

-4. UCAL FUEL SYSTEMS LIMITED (UFSL) VIS-A-VIS INDUSTRY
+4. UCAL FUEL SYSTEMS LIMITED (UFSL) VIS--VIS INDUSTRY

 5. SWOT ANALYSIS